strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean.md

+---
+title: DigitalOcean Droplet Deployment - Strapi Developer Documentation
+description: Learn in this guide how to deploy your Strapi application on DigitalOcean Droplets.
+---

 # DigitalOcean Droplets

 This is a step-by-step guide for deploying a Strapi project to [DigitalOcean](https://www.digitalocean.com/) Droplet.
 If you want to deploy your Strapi project from GitHub, you can deploy to DigitalOcean's Platform as a Service (PaaS) called [App Platform](/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md).